NatoBoram/Leanish/README.md

 ## Usage

-There is an alpha build at <https://natoboram.github.io/Leanish>.
+There is an alpha build at [natoboram.github.io/Leanish](https://natoboram.github.io/Leanish).
+The roadmap for the first beta release is in [this milestone](https://github.com/NatoBoram/Leanish/milestone/1).

 ## Build from source